grzegorz914/homebridge-lgwebos-tv/README.md

 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
 * Inputs can be changed after long press tile and select from the list or create separate tile in Buttons section.
 * Channels can be changed after long press tile and select from the list or create separate tile in Buttons section.
-* Siri can be used to control Power, Legacy Volume, Mute and switch Inputs/Apps/Channels using created Buttons.
+* Siri control Power, Legacy Volume, Mute and switch Inputs/Apps/Channels using created Buttons.
 * Home automations and shortcuts can be used for all functions.